Muztrizen/exploratory-data-analysis/README.md

 ### Univariate Analysis
 * Find missing values in datasets
+* Distribution of target feature
-* Distribution of target features
+* Distribution of target feature + fitting with distribution

 ### Bivariate Analysis